Nashville school shooter’s chilling final messages to friend revealed

 Just 16 minutes later – at 10.13am – law enforcement received the first 911 call reporting shots fired inside The Covenant School in Nashville, Tennessee.

-Hale had allegedly entered the Christian elementary school and opened fire inside, killing three small children and three staff members.
+Hale had allegedly entered the Christian elementary school armed with two “assault-style” weapons as well as a handgun.

-Hale, a former student at the school, was captured on surveillance footage stalking the corridors for victims.
+Inside, Hale opened fire, killing three small children and three staff members.
+The former student at the school was captured on surveillance footage stalking the corridors looking for victims.

+Three students Evelyn Dieckhaus, Hallie Scruggs, and William Kinney – all aged nine – and three staff members Katherine Koonce, 60, Cynthia Peak, 61, and Mike Hill, 61, were all killed by the shooter.

-Responding officers shoot the gunman dead at 10.27am.
+Responding officers shot the gunman dead at 10.27am.

 Ms Patton, a former middle school basketball teammate of Hale, said that her friend had a history of mental health struggles.

-In the messages, shared with NewsChannel5, Hale wrote: “So basically that post I made on here about you, that was basically a suicide note.
+In the messages, shared with NewsChannel 5, Hale wrote: “So basically that post I made on here about you, that was basically a suicide note.

 “I’m planning to die today.
 THIS IS NOT A JOKE!!!!